MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-apt.md

 ## Installation Options

 There are two options to install the Azure CLI on your system.
-First, you may execute a single command which will download an install script and run the install commands for you.
+First, you may execute a single command that will download an install script and run the install commands for you.
 Or if you prefer, you can execute the install commands yourself in a step-by-step process.
 Both methods are provided below.

 ## Option 1: Install with one command